Norwegian transparency act statement

 2.5 Supply chain

-We conduct our Human Rights Due Diligence assessment by forming an overall risk profile of our upstream and downstream activities, and then we prioritize the most significant risk areas for more thorough mapping and handling of findings.
-The assessment and prioritisation of risk is based on the severity and likelihood of adverse impacts.
+Last year, we conducted our Human Rights Due Diligence assessment by forming an overall risk profile of our upstream and downstream activities, and then we prioritized the most significant risk areas for more thorough mapping and handling of findings.
+The assessment and prioritisation of risk was based on the severity and likelihood of adverse impacts.

 4.1 Methodology and chosen measures

-To increase employee awareness, the Kikkoman Group Code of Conduct has been prominently posted within the office to help ensure an understanding of internal policies.
+To increase employee awareness, all the above mentioned polices have been prominently posted within the office to help ensure an understanding of internal policies.

-For questions about this report or how we work to respect fundamental human rights and decent working condictions, please contact Hitoshi Fukuhara, General Manager by email: oslo@jfc.eu.
+For questions about this report or how we work to respect fundamental human rights and decent working conditions, please contact Hitoshi Fukuhara, General Manager by email: oslo@jfc.eu.

 On behalf of Miki JFC AS